My Favourite UK Reusable Advent Calendars For All Budgets

 Bunting Style Calendar

-This pretty bunting-style reusable advent calendar (£36 from Etsy) features 24 numbered flags with pockets to add a small treat each day in the lead-up to Christmas.
+This pretty bunting-style reusable advent calendar (ยฃ36 from Etsy) features 24 numbered flags with pockets to add a small treat each day in the lead-up to Christmas.

 Made from natural-coloured calico with patterned pockets, these are available in different festive designs.

-It comes in at approximately 2 metres in length, but if wall space is an issue for you then you can buy two shorter lengths of 12 flags each.
+It comes in at approximately 2 metres in length, but if wall space is an issue for you, then you can buy two shorter lengths of 12 flags each.

-Wooden House Reusable Advent Calendar
+Personalised Wooden Calendar

 Christmas Village Calendar

 Instead of finding chocolates behind each door, open the suitcase to reveal numbered trays featuring beautifully crafted decorative wooden festive pieces.
-Day by day you’ll create a charming Christmas North Pole village scene.
+Day by day, you’ll create a charming Christmas North Pole village scene.

 After Christmas, the pieces can then be popped back into the suitcase and reused again the following year.

-Under £70
+Under ยฃ60

-Quilted Advent Calendar
+Scandi Advent Calendar

 What to Fill Your Reusable Advent Calendars With?

-I do mostly stick to chocolate.
+Personally, I mostly stick to chocolate.
 It’s cheap and easy, and it’s easy to find plastic-free chocolates.
 I go for foil-wrapped small chocolates, which are easy to find at Christmas time in any shop.

 Some days I like to mix things up, and instead add a note about an activity to do that day.
 I find this helps to shift the emphasis away from stuff towards experiences at this often consumer-frenzied time of year.
 For example, the day’s note might say things like: